kubernetes/community/sig-docs/localization-subproject/README.md

 - Leading Subproject meetings and taking notes.
 - Driving collaborative discussions and decisions around localization processes and standards.
 - Ensuring the communication of localization and SIG Docs policy changes to localization teams.
-- Advocating for localization friendly practices within SIG Docs and broader Kubernetes community.
+- Advocating for localization-friendly practices within SIG Docs and the broader Kubernetes community.
 - Helping Localization teams understand SIG Docs processes, especially when languages are starting out
 - Making sure that [Localization process documentation](https://kubernetes.io/docs/contribute/localization/) is kept up to date.